Sale v. Haitian Centers Council, Inc.

+Background
-Originally, the United States and the Haitian government made an agreement in 1981 to stop all vessels coming to the United States and return any undocumented aliens who were not refugees and would not be harmed upon return.

-After a regime change in Haiti, American policy changed and was interpreted that all undocumented aliens would be sent back unless they landed and made an entry onto the territory of the United States.
+In 1981, the United States and the Haitian government made an agreement to stop all vessels coming to the United States and return any undocumented persons who were not refugees.
+The Haitian government promised that the passengers on these vessels would not be harmed upon return.
+After a regime change in Haiti, American policy changed such that all undocumented aliens would be sent back unless they landed and made an entry onto the territory of the United States.

-The case came before the court on March 2, 1993, and was decided on June 21, 1993.
-The oral argument for the plaintiff was made by then Yale law professor Harold Koh (from 2009 to 2013, Koh was the Legal Adviser of the Department of State).
+The Court heard oral argument on March 2, 1993.
+The argument for the plaintiff was made by then-Yale law professor Harold Koh (from 2009 to 2013, Koh was the Legal Adviser of the Department of State).

+Decision

 The 8–1 decision was delivered by Justice John Paul Stevens with Justice Harry Blackmun dissenting, and overturned a decision of the Second Circuit Court of Appeals.